EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cAllocationRadiation_GSI`: radiation effect on allocation using GSI method
+- `cAllocationRadiation_GSI`: Calculates the radiation effect on allocation using the GSI method.

-- `cAllocationRadiation_RgPot`: radiation effect on allocation using potential radiation instead of actual one
+- `cAllocationRadiation_RgPot`: Calculates the radiation effect on allocation using potential radiation instead of actual radiation.

-- `cAllocationRadiation_gpp`: radiation effect on allocation = the same for GPP
+- `cAllocationRadiation_gpp`: Sets the radiation effect on allocation equal to that for GPP.

-- `cAllocationRadiation_none`: sets the radiation effect on allocation to one (no effect)
+- `cAllocationRadiation_none`: Sets the radiation effect on allocation to 1 (no effect).

 </details>